israelElad/InstaAutoAIPost/README.md

 - **Scheduling:** If needed, posting can be scheduled using cron or other automation on the EC2 instance.

 > **Migration Tip:** The transition process involved many experimental scripts and chat-driven iterations.
 Most of these were not pushed to the repo, as Cursor and AI-driven workflows tend to generate a lot of temporary files and scripts. **If you need to transition or refactor, it is strongly recommended to start fresh rather than trying to clean up or refactor everything.** In the current state of Cursor and AI models, starting from a clean slate is faster and less error-prone.

+> **Status (Nov 2025): Project Paused**
+>
+> Instagram’s latest anti-bot enforcement now blocks the EC2 IP/device fingerprint and flags Instagrapi logins even with valid credentials.
+Continuing would require constant anti-detection work (rotating IPs, device fingerprints, Android automation, etc.), which defeats the goal of a low-maintenance autoposter.
+This repo is kept for reference only.

+- Infrastructure, Secrets Manager integration, and deployment scripts all work as designed.
+- Instagram now alternates between rate-limit responses (missing encryption headers) and explicit **BadPassword/IP blacklist** errors even with correct credentials.
+- Latest responses instruct us to change IP/confirm via email, proving the current EC2 IP/device fingerprint is flagged.
+- Continuing would require heavy anti-detection work or a different approach (Android automation or official Graph API).

+## Considering Instagram Automation Going Forward

+1. Review actively maintained open-source projects to understand their current anti-ban techniques.
+2. Evaluate Android UI automation frameworks such as **Insomniac**, which behave like the real app.
+3. Consider the official **Instagram Graph API** (limited but supported) or pivot to another platform with an official posting API.
+4. If you continue with Instagrapi, plan for rotating IPs/proxies, device fingerprints, and ongoing maintenance.

 ---